chloekim917/CSS-Mod2-Lecture/README.md

 - Demonstrate the anatomy of a declaration block
 - Understand how to use class, id, and element selectors, and selector order of importance
 - Demonstrate the use of the box model
-- Demonstrate the use of CSS grid in page layout
+- Demonstrate the use of CSS grid or Flex Box in page layout
 - Introduce CSS Frameworks like Bootstrap and Semantic UI

 ## CSS Basics